-On August 25, 2016, the National Park Service turns 100!
+On August 25, 2016, the National Park Service Turns 100!

 You've rented an affordable van or SUV from Phoenix Car Rental to take the family on a road trip.
 But where to go?
 In honor of the 100th birthday of the National Park Service, why not visit one of our nearby National Parks?
 We have three outstanding choices right here in Arizona: